raspberrypilearning/about-me/en/step_7.md

     ![screenshot](images/me-calc.png)

     Notice that you don't need to put quotes around numbers.
 (You'll need to change the number `2006` if you were born in a different year.)

-+ Click 'run' and your program should print your age in the year 2025.
++ Click **Run**, and your program should print your age in the year 2025.

     ![screenshot](images/me-calc-run.png)